ixvu/w4111_wiki/Normalization.md

 Why is this correct?

-A does not uniquely determine anything in R1, but it does in R2, and R1 intersect R2 = A, so we get the FD A -> AC (which can be decomposed to A->A, which is trivial, and A->C, which is a FD of R).
+R1 intersect R2 = A, so we get the FD A -> AC (which can be decomposed to A->A, which is trivial, and A->C, which is a FD of R).
 This functional dependency is in the closure of F.

+**Note:** Just as a quick note, the difference between a BCNF decomposition that loses a functional dependency, and an invalid BCNF decomposition is the lossless join component.
+Even if we have lost an FD in the new relations, if they can be joined together to recover the original relation, then they are in BCNF.

 ###What about dependency preservation?